aorith/aorith.github.io/content/about/index.md

 Meanwhile, I was already tinkering with programming.
 I began creating small C programs and a lot of bash scripts, but the real 'aha' moment came when I discovered Python, I love how easily you can manipulate data in Python and its REPL.
 Python became my go-to language for a wide range of tasks, from automating routine processes to crafting intricate data-driven solutions.

 As I continued developing my skills, I transitioned from a SysAdmin into a DevOps engineer.
 One of the pivotal shifts during this phase was my embrace of containerization.
-I began incorporating containers into my daily workflow using Docker and Podman and used my programming skills to develop CI/CD pipelines to automate all the boring tasks.
+I began incorporating containers into my daily workflow using Docker and Podman and used my programming skills to develop CI/CD pipelines to automate deployments.

 I firmly believe that the learning process is a lifelong commitment, especially in the ever-evolving world of technology.
 To me, being a great engineer means continually expanding my knowledge and skills.